ISCDtoolbox/Mshdist/README.md

 * mshdist is given under the [terms of the GNU Lesser General Public License] (LICENSE.md).

 * If you use mshdist in your work, please refer to the journal article:

-C. Dapogny, P. Frey, Computation of the signed distance function to a discrete contour on adapted triangulation, Calcolo, Volume 49, Issue 3, pp.193-219 (2012).
+C. Dapogny, P. Frey, _Computation of the signed distance function to a discrete contour on adapted triangulation_, Calcolo, Volume 49, Issue 3, pp.193-219 (2012).